aGalhoz/EARLY_questionnaire/README.md

 * Script 04, univariate analyses with or without adjustment for gender, and stratified by female and male.
 * Script 05, creation of final datasets for Supplementary Table 2 with univariate results for sex-adjusted and sex-stratified.
 * Script 06, forest plots of univariate analyses per category.
+* Script 07, statistics of clinical factors (diff in bulbar/spinal, age, sex, age at onset, ...) for the demographics table.
+* Script 08, analyses of open answers of non-motor symptoms.

 To update:
-* Script 05, statistics of clinical factors (diff in bulbar/spinal, age, sex, age at onset, ...) for the demographics table.
-Also relevant for you.
-* Script 07, analyses of open answers of non-motor symptoms (think this you mentioned you would not do, since you have a low amount of IDs)
 * Script 08, it's called boxplots, but performes both boxplots for continuous/categorical variables, as well as, some of the barplots in the manuscript.
 * Script 09, there are two files, one performing the ssame as 06 but stratified by gender, and another one checks for enrichment of answers in ALS bulbar/spinal (prob not relevant for you)
 * Script 10, timeline plots of weight, BMI